 For a variety of terrain from reedbed to wet grassland, you and your buddy can do one of the available trails in this bird-rich nature reserve.
 If you have tots in tow, then there is a playground and miniature train, as well as a pitch and putt golf course and aquarium.

-Weymouth, with its easy access from most main cities in the UK, makes it a place where the best dogs walks can be enjoyed along its dramatic coast, up clifftops and even in the very heart of this charming town itself.
+Weymouth, with its easy access from most main cities in the UK, makes it one of the top dog walking spots that can be enjoyed along its dramatic coast, up clifftops and even in the very heart of this charming town itself.

-You’ll be pleased to know that whatever route you choose, some of the best dog-friendly days out in Weymouth are never too far away.
+You’ll be pleased to know that whatever route you choose, some of the best dog-friendly days out in Weymouth are never too far away, especially from Weymouth dog friendly cottages and our terrific selection of Weymouth dog friendly hot tub cottage holidays.